-I am pleased to present the Rhode Island E-911 2023 Annual Report.
+I am pleased to present the Rhode Island E-911 2024 Annual Report.
 This document summarizes the overall activities of the agency and our ability to meet the public safety needs of the community and all those whom we serve.

-As the State of Rhode Island's first, "first responders," the agency processed 497,298 E-911 calls in calendar year 2023.
-This represents an increase of approximately 4% when compared to 2022, when the agency processed 477,270 calls.
+As the State of Rhode Island's first, "first responders," the agency processed 471,021 E-911 calls in calendar year 2024.
+This represents a decrease of approximately 5% when compared to 2023, when the agency processed 497,298 calls.

-Of the 497,298 E-911 calls received in 2023, 340,638 of these calls were transferred to a local, state, or federal emergency response agency.
-The difference in total incoming calls and total transferred calls is because certain incidents will generate multiple calls to E-911.
-For example, fires and motor vehicle collisions will typically result in multiple duplicate calls.
+Of the 471,021 E-911 calls received in 2024, 338,600 of these calls were transferred to a local, state, or federal emergency response agency.
+The discrepancy or difference between the total incoming calls and the total transferred calls occurs because certain incidents trigger multiple calls to E-911.
+For example, fires and motor vehicle crashes will typically result in multiple duplicate calls.

-RI E-911 also receives calls of a non-emergency nature, as well as routine test calls from various entities, that are used to verify that the technology is working as intended.
-These calls contribute to the total number of calls received and processed, but are generally not transferred to an emergency response agency such as a police or fire department.
+RI E-911 also receives calls of a non-emergency nature, as well as routine test calls from various public safety partners, businesses, or individuals.
+These test calls are made to verify that the technology is working as intended.
+These calls contribute to the total number of calls received and processed but are generally not transferred to an emergency response agency such as a police or fire department.
+Test calls are rare and infrequent; therefore, the number is negligible to the total number of processed calls.

-Additionally, agency personnel also completed 101,966 call backs due to dropped, disconnected, abandoned, or hang up calls.
+Additionally, agency personnel completed 77,069 call backs due to dropped, disconnected, abandoned, or hang up calls.
 These calls are treated as emergencies.
-911 telecommunicators will return the call, leave a message, and send emergency responders to conduct a well-being check of the premises if the return call is not immediately answered.
+911 operational call takers (supervisors and telecommunicators) will return the call, leave a message, and send emergency responders to conduct a well-being check of the premises if the return call is not immediately answered.

 In July 2022, the agency implemented Emergency Medical Dispatch (EMD).
-EMD is a highly structured system that enhances medical services and provides pre-arrival instructions from our telecommunicators (call-takers) to those calling 911 for a medical emergency.
-The procedures utilized by the telecommunicators allow them to quickly assess the caller's most likely type of medical emergency, thus providing critical information required to send the appropriate personnel and equipment to the medical emergency.
-The essential medical information needed to evaluate and process the call is obtained when the telecommunicator asks specific questions of the caller, as well as the corresponding answers provided by the caller.
-Based on the acquisition of the essential information provided by the caller, the telecommunicator can determine the most likely type of medical problem being experienced and will be able to provide comprehensive instructions to the caller prior to the arrival of emergency responders.
+EMD is a highly structured system that enhances medical services and provides pre-arrival instructions from our call takers (supervisors and telecommunicators) to those calling 911 for a medical emergency.
+The procedures utilized by the call takers allow them to quickly assess the caller's most likely type of medical emergency, thus providing critical information required for first responders to consider when deciding which equipment and personnel to send to the medical emergency.
+The essential medical information needed to evaluate and process the call is obtained when the call taker asks specific questions of the caller, as well as the corresponding answers provided by the caller.
+Based on the acquisition of the essential information provided by the caller, the 911 call taker can determine the most likely type of medical problem being experienced and will be able to provide comprehensive instructions to the caller prior to the arrival of emergency responders.
 These directives may include life support instructions (CPR), how to control severe bleeding, and many other types of conditions that require immediate emergency medical attention.
-Furnished with this critical information, our telecommunicators can relay vital data to the emergency responders while they are enroute to better prepare them for the emergency they will encounter upon their arrival.
+Furnished with this critical information, our call takers can relay vital data to the emergency responders while they are enroute to better prepare them for the emergency they will encounter upon their arrival.

 The amount of time required to process any 911 emergency call has increased with the introduction of EMD.
-Prior to the implementation of EMD, it took, on average, approximately one minute and thirty-five seconds (1:35) to process any 911 call.
+Prior to the implementation of EMD, it took on average approximately one minute and thirty-five seconds (1:35) to process any 911 call.
 This average is based on data derived from 2018-2021.